RobThePCGuy/Root-Bluestacks-with-Kitsune-Mask/README.md

 - After installation, close the emulator.

 - Undo all the edits in **bluestacks.conf** (change the 1's back to 0's).

 ---

+If this guide helped, please leave me a star!

+---